-DISCRIMINATION: Discrimination is partiality or bias in the treatment of a person or group that is unfair or illegal.
-Not all discrimination is illegal.
-One can be subject to unfair treatment that is not illegal under University policy or state or federal law.
+DISCRIMINATION: Discrimination is partiality or bias in the treatment of a person or group that is unfair or violates law or policy.
+Not all discrimination violates law or policy.
+One can be subject to unfair treatment that does not violate University policy or state or federal law.
 An example would be being treated unfairly because someone doesn’t like you or because of your political affiliations.
 Discrimination in violation of university policy is treating someone differently based on a protected class.
 A protected class is a group of people protected against discrimination by University policy or by State and Federal law.
 At the University of Utah, the protected classes are: Color, Race, Ethnicity, National Origin, Age, Religion, Disability, Veteran’s Status, Sex, Sexual Orientation, Gender Identity, Gender Expression and Genetic Information..

 HARASSMENT, INCLUDING SEXUAL HARASSMENT: For more information about discriminatory harassment, click here.